 I recently had a conversation with a friend who brought up an interesting idea concerning these types of stoves.
 He said that some people think they are unnecessary because they are no different than having a campfire.
 While I agree with him in that regard, here are several reasons why I like them over a regular campfire.

 - They provide protection from the elements, like wind, to help start a fire and to maintain it

 - The fire will be easier to extinguish

 - I don’t have to worry about smoldering embers that could reignite a fire hours later

 - If you have gloves or certain tools available, the fire can easily be moved.
 Whether this is to get it out of the rain or a means to transport it from point A to point B

 - The heat is directed more in one direction and I can better control the temperature

 - Some stoves provide a cooking or heating surface

-- Some stoves come as kits, that provide extra utensils, cups, pots, pans, etc.
+- Some come as kits, that provide extra utensils, cups, pots, pans, etc.

-- In survival situations, what I have on me is all that I have.
+- What I have on me in survival situations is all I have.
 By thinking outside of the box, I can use the design of the stove for other tasks.
 If I don’t have a canteen maybe I can use it to collect water.
 Or if the exterior is shiny I could use it as a signaling device.
 Some stoves have wire grills or grill attachments.
 Maybe that grill would be better used to make fishing hooks.
 Be creative in how you could use your stove for other purposes, should the need arise.

 Hands-on Stove Reviews